Are Your Gums Healthy?

 The Bleeding Dilemma

-While it’s commonly believed that bleeding gums are normal, they are, in fact, an early warning sign of gum disease.
+While it’s commonly believed that bleeding gums are normal, they’re actually an early warning sign of gum disease.
 Pay attention to your toothbrush or floss after use.
-If you consistently see blood, it’s time to take action.
+It’s time to take action if you see blood all the time.

 Healthy gums don’t bleed when you brush gently.
 If you’re using a soft-bristled toothbrush and still experiencing bleeding, it’s a signal to talk to your dentist.

-Also, flossing should be a gentle, effective action.
-If your gums bleed during flossing, it’s a sign of inflammation.
+Also, flossing shouldn’t be painful or cause irritation.
+A common sign of inflammation is when your gums bleed during flossing.
 One of the more common causes of this is plaque buildup.

 What Your Teeth and Gums Are Trying to Tell You